Clip path

 Salaries in Trinidad and Tobago

-Moreover, you need to provide a payslip to all employees containing information about period earnings, tax deductions, and NIS numbers.
+Employers must provide a payslip to every employee containing period earnings, tax deductions, and the NIS number.

 Here's the leave policy that you have to follow as per Labor laws in Trinidad and Tobago: